oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

  - There is no way to directly delete an attribute from an MBean that's already been specified by a model file.
 The work-around is to do this using two model files: (a) add a model file that deletes the named bean/resource that is a parent to the attribute you want to delete, and (b) add another subsequent model file that fully defines the named bean/resource but without the attribute you want to delete.

+ - There is no way to directly change the mbean name of an attribute.
+Instead you can remove a named MBean using the '!' syntax as described above, and then add a new one as a replacement.

+ - You cannot change the domain name at runtime.

  - The following types of runtime update configuration haven't been tested and are _not_ supported in the first release of Model in Image.
 If you need to make these kinds of updates, consider shutting down your domain entirely before making the change:
    * Domain topology (cluster members)
    * Network channel listen address, port, and enabled configuration